Managing Presentation Nerves

 Are you doomed to presentation panic or paralysis, or can you overcome that debilitating nervousness and deliver a speech that wows the audience?
 (Or at least leaves them feeling satisfied?)

-If you are like most people, then public speaking or presenting is one of your major fears.
+If you're like most people, then public speaking or presenting is one of your major fears (it's known as "glossophobia").
 Yet these skills are often called upon.
 It might not be to an audience of hundreds, but giving presentations to staff or even team members is a common enough occurrence.
-You owe it to yourself to develop some strategies and techniques to manage your nerves so you can concentrate on delivering an effective and engaging presentation.
+You owe it to yourself to develop some strategies and techniques to manage your nerves so that you can concentrate on delivering an effective and engaging presentation.

 So, to harness your nervousness and bring it under control, there are six key tips to remember.
 These tips are all designed to help you focus on your audience and their needs rather than on yourself and how you are feeling.
 They all stem from one truism:

 The more uncertain you are, the more nervous you will be.

 The more you can control the uncertainty, the less nervousness you'll experience, and the more residual energy you'll have to devote to the presentation itself.